VikasKumar-19/Custom-terminal-command/Readme.md

         }`
     - we can give any command_name as per our likes.
     - At last we enter the **"npm link"** command in order to make the command global.
+    - Now we can access *commands* in our terminal or cmd and we can use it anywhere we want.
 - You can make your own "package.json" file, you already know how to create one.
 As this project doesn't require any external packages to be installed so, So I won't be uploading my package.json file as it would be unnecessary.
 - Congratulations!!
 You just have learned to make your own custom command!